robot64-doc/robot64-doc/README.md

 ![Robot 64](./Robot%2064%20Logo.webp)

 > [!NOTE]
-> I am currently working on the README.md.
+> __I am currently working on the README.md.__
+>
+> This profile should have a website, explaining most of the parts in the Robot 64 Engine.

+> [!IMPORTANT]
+> Please do NOT take down the profile.